wimdaw/EUSERV_EX/README.md

+## Caveats

+Please do not abuse this script to cause EUserv to be overloaded and lose connection frequently or to advertise on YouTube and other media for your own benefit.
+Otherwise I will delete this repository or keep it private.

+For those lovely people, please be careful to identify some so-called one-click scripts or several-in-one scripts that may have mining behavior or even other malicious behaviors.
+You can review its source code or through online tool [VirusTotal](https://www.virustotal.com).

-# eu_ex
+# About eu_ex

 eu_ex means EUserv_extend.
 A Python script which can help you renew your free EUserv IPv6 VPS.

 This script can check the VPS amount in your account automatically and renew the VPS if it can be renewed.

-## Caveats

-Please do not abuse this script to cause EUserv to be overloaded and lose connection frequently or to advertise on YouTube and other media for your own benefit.
-Otherwise I will delete this repositery like previous `a-beam-of-light/eu_ex` or keep it private.

 ## Project Structure